rothgar/justingarrison.com/content/blog/2024-05-21-how-to-grow-your-infrastructure.md

 The infrastructure is going to be part of your application in a very critical way in this early stage.
 Embrace it.
-Use the k/v store even if you don't think it's going to scale.
+Use the k/v store even if you don't think it's going to scale long term.

 ### Servers/containers